 We joined one of the (free) tours that was on, which took us into rooms not usually open because they’re being renovated, and also up onto the roof.
 From here there were fantastic views across the grounds, including the paddock where the rare White Park cattle were grazing.
 The tour guide told us that there are actually fewer of these on the planet than there are giant pandas, which is a bit incredible.
 There have been White Park cattle here for over a thousand years – we know this because they are shown in the records of the Welsh king Hywel Dda, who lived from 880-950.
 As well as these very pretty cows, the site is home to a herd of fallow deer in one of the last remaining medieval deer parks in the country.
 I read somewhere that although it has long been thought that fallow deer were introduced to Britain by the Normans, actually they were a Roman import and evidence has been found that traces their existence here back to the 1st century AD.
 So: old cows and very old deer.The very small dots are fallow deer!

 One of the rooms is furnished and dressed to show how it would have looked when the house was used for wounded 2nd World War servicemen.
-Michael’s itchy fingers soon found the trays of 1940s surgical instruments but luckily he didn’t stab himself on anything.
+Mr B’s itchy fingers soon found the trays of 1940s surgical instruments but luckily he didn’t stab himself on anything.
 The house isn’t huge, although there’s a warren of rooms in the basement and at least down there you can’t hear yet another performance of Chopsticks being bashed out on the grand piano.
 The obligatory café is in the billiard room and as well as the standard NT shop there’s also a ‘pre-loved’ bookshop with an honesty box for payments.
 A nice touch.

 House done, we plodded up the hill through lovely woods and past ancient oaks, until we reached the castle.
 The first castle here was not Norman but Welsh and although the ruins we see today probably date to mid 13th century, the original fortification was most likely built by Rhys ap Gruffydd (1132-1197), the ruler of the Kingdom of Deheubarth.
 The approach to Dinefwr Castle